SouthGreenPlatform/trainings/_pages/HPC.md

 </td>
 <td>
 <h1> HPC Trainings</h1><br />
-This course offers an introduction on how to work with Southgreen HPC clusters.
+This course offers an introduction on how to work with  HPC Southgreen clusters.
+It is intended for new users, with the goals of improving LC user productivity and minimizing the obstacles.
-The  HPC Southgreen is presented, together with the tools to be able to use it.
-After the course, the user will be able to use the HPC resources interactively, and submit batch jobs
+The  HPC Southgreen  cluster are presented, together with the tools to be able to use it.
+Module load notion, interactive usage and batch jobs submittions will be developped.
 </td>
 </tr>
 </table>